 "Well, technically, you aren't officially part of the government.
 You know the gist, the division doesn't 'exist'.
 And you're thirteen, so yeah, most people your age prefer 'teenager' over 'kid'."

-"They will subside."
+"Those will subside."
 Rowan pitched in.
 "Hopefully.
 Maybe, actually,"

 "Not helping!"
 Taylor growled, wondering why they would allow such an idiot be in charge of a military division.
 Maybe it was all just a sick joke.